 While many medical and surgical illnesses have been associated with the development of ARDS, most cases (>80%) are caused by a relatively small number of clinical disorders: severe sepsis syndrome and/or bacterial pneumonia (~40–50%), trauma, multiple transfusions, aspiration of gastric contents, and drug overdose.
 Among patients with trauma, the most frequently reported surgical conditions in ARDS are pulmonary contusion, multiple bone fractures, and chest wall trauma/flail chest, whereas head trauma, near-drowning, toxic inhalation, and burns are rare causes.
 The risks of developing ARDS are increased in patients with more than one predisposing medical or surgical condition.

 Several other clinical variables have been associated with the development of ARDS.
 These include older age, chronic alcohol abuse, metabolic acidosis, and severity of critical illness.
 Trauma patients with an Acute Physiology and Chronic Health Evaluation (APACHE) II score ≥16 (Chap.
-321) have a 2.5-fold increased risk of developing ARDS, and those with a score >20 ...
+321) have a 2.5-fold increased risk of developing ARDS, and those ...